Teen Volunteer/Service Hour Opportunities at the STPL

 WHY: The St. Tammany Parish Library Teen Volunteer Council is a way for local teens to gain service hours, help shape how the library serves teens, be the liaison to their school, and get to be an active participant in library activities.

-WHEN/WHERE: TVC meets at least twice/month at the Slidell branches for 2 hours.
+WHEN/WHERE: TVC meets at least twice/month at the Slidell and Madisonville branches for 2 hours.
 Check the event page for upcoming dates.

-HOW: Please complete a TVC application and return to Slidell branch by the first of the month.
+HOW: Please complete a TVC application and return to Slidell or Madisonville branch by the first of the month.
 The Volunteer Coordinator from that branch will contact you.

 This option is available for teens who have completed 7th grade who have been assigned volunteer hours (approx.1 - 10 hours) by their school/church/organization.
+Teen Volunteer Days are scheduled monthly for this purpose.
+Registration is required for these events and teens may sign up for the Teen Volunteer Day at the branch of their choice on the Events Calendar.
+A completed Volunteer Application for Teens must be brought to Volunteer Supervisor the day of the scheduled event.
 This opportunity is limited as space is very restricted and subject to change.
-Please email Ms. Jennifer for more information.
+Please contact your Teen Librarian for additional details.